Your Complete Concussion Care Toolkit

 What do I do if a child has hit their head?

-• Weakness or tingling/burning in more than 1 arm or in the legs
+- Weakness or tingling/burning in more than one arm or leg

 What should I do if the injury does not result in any of the redflags listed above and I am unsure of where to take a child to for care?